YearningFall/Reachy-Reception-ChatBot-Part/README.md

-# Reachy-Reception (ChatBot Part)
+# Reachy-Reception

+This project is a combination of two parts, the facial detection-recognition, and the chatbot system.
 This is the chatbot component of the Reception system for Reachy, a humanoid robot.
 The chatbot part is designed to facilitate interactive conversations with users, enhancing customer service experiences.
+Even though this project is programmed with Reachy Robot in mind, this project could be applied anywhere as long as you have appropriate hardware and after adjusting a few parameters in existing codes.
-Please note that successful operation of this chatbot requires face detection integration to recognize users before initiating the chatbot functionality.
+The successful operation of this chatbot requires face detection integration to recognize users before initiating the chatbot functionality.

 ## Reception Chatbot Project